erickschulz/NPDECODES/README.md

 export HUNTER_ROOT=/opt/libs/NumPDE
 cmake ..
 ```
 The first four lines are due to limited resources on the student computers.
 Setting the environment variable `HUNTER_ROOT` tells CMake where to look for the preinstalled libraries.
 This environment variable is local to your terminal, i.e. has to be redefined if you start a new terminal.
 Apart from this, you can use the folder `~/NPDECODES` in the same way you would for the approach in the previous section.
+However, you have only very little memory available on the student computers.
+We therefore recomment to only build one problem at a time.